justnas03/sgu-software-testing/README.md

 ## Test Cases

 The repository includes several test input files (e.g., `ptb2_test.in1`, `ptb2_test.in4`) that can be used to verify the program's functionality.

-## Note

-This program is written in Vietnamese.
-Future updates may include internationalization support.
+To run a test case: